projectsbyif/how-if-uses-data/how-if-uses-data.md

 Projects by IF is a limited company based in London, England.
 We run this website ([projectsbyif.com](https://projectsbyif.com)) and its subdomains.

 We use third party services to publish work, keep in touch with people and understand how we can do both of these things better.
-Here you can find out what these services are and how we handle data for user research, job applications and people that work at IF.
+Here you can find out what these services are and how we handle data for visitors to our websites, user research participants, potential and existing clients, and job applicants.

-This page was last updated on 22 July 2019.
+This page was last updated on 9 August 2019.
 You can see previous versions [on GitHub](https://github.com/projectsbyif/how-if-uses-data).

 ## Our websites

+### What data we collect

+We collect the following information about visitors to our websites:

+* IP address (first two bytes)
+* Timestamp of visit
+* Country of visit
+* Referrer
+* Operating system
+* Browser
+* Screen resolution
+* Device type
+* Device brand and model
+* Pages visited during session

+### Why we collect website data

-We use the following services to run our websites and understand how people are using them.
+Our website analytics allows us to see how people are using our sites and improve their experience.

-### Matomo
+### How long we keep website data

-We track visitors to IF’s websites using analytics software called [Matomo](https://matomo.org), which [collects information](https://matomo.org/faq/general/faq_18254/) about how people are using our sites to allow us to improve their experience.
-Data is stored indefinitely, so we can see how use of our website changes over time.
-We run our own copy of Matomo, [so no third parties have access to this data](https://matomo.org/privacy/).
+We anonymise the data we collect and store it indefinitely, so we can see how use of our website changes over time.

+### Where website data is processed and stored

+We use an analytics software called [Matomo](https://matomo.org).
+We run our own copy of Matomo on servers in London owned by [Digital Ocean](https://digitalocean.com).
+Digital Ocean give us full control over the software we use and how data is stored.
+Their approach to customer data is outlined in [their privacy policy](https://www.digitalocean.com/legal/privacy/).

+### Opt-out of collection

 You can opt out of our analytics by turning on Do Not Track in your browser.
 Find out how to do this for [Google Chrome](https://support.google.com/chrome/answer/2790761?co=GENIE.Platform%3DDesktop&hl=en), [Firefox](https://support.mozilla.org/en-US/kb/how-do-i-turn-do-not-track-feature), [Safari](https://support.apple.com/kb/PH21416?locale=en_US), [Internet Explorer](https://support.microsoft.com/en-gb/help/17288/windows-internet-explorer-11-use-do-not-track) and [Microsoft Edge](https://privacy.microsoft.com/en-us/windows-10-microsoft-edge-and-privacy).

+### Third-party services

+We also use third-party services to host and deliver website content.
+You can find out more about each of these services below:

-### Netlify
+#### Netlify

 Many of IF's sites, including our main website and blog, are hosted on [Netlify](https://www.netlify.com/), a managed website hosting service for static web pages.
 Netlify describes the data they collect about visitors to sites hosted on their platform in their [GDPR statement](https://www.netlify.com/gdpr/).
 Further information about their approach to customer data is included in their [privacy policy](https://www.netlify.com/privacy/).

-### Digital Ocean

-IF's Matomo analytics service runs on servers in London that are owned by [Digital Ocean](https://digitalocean.com).
-They give us full control over the software we use and how data is stored.
-Digital Ocean's approach to customer data is outlined in [their privacy policy](https://www.digitalocean.com/legal/privacy/).

-### GitHub

-We use [GitHub](https://github.com) to host code, which allows people outside of IF to contribute to our open source projects.
-Find out more about how they use data in their [privacy statement](https://help.github.com/articles/github-privacy-statement/).

-### Vimeo
+#### Vimeo

 We host videos using [Vimeo](https://vimeo.com), because its infrastructure is better suited to delivering video content than our own.
 Find out more about how they use data in their [privacy statement](https://vimeo.com/privacy).

-### Amazon Web Services
+#### Amazon Web Services

 We host documents (like PDFs) using [Amazon Web Services (AWS) Simple Storage Service (S3)](https://aws.amazon.com/s3/).

 We don’t use logging for S3 files, but Amazon may log IP addresses to protect the security of their systems.
 We have signed a [Data Protection Addendum](https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en) with Amazon to ensure data protections approved by the European Commission are in place.

 You can read more about privacy on Amazon AWS in their [Data Privacy FAQ](https://aws.amazon.com/compliance/data-privacy-faq/).

-## Our social media accounts
+#### Our social media accounts

 We use several social media accounts to share our work.
 We occasionally use the analytics tools provided by these platforms to understand how we can use these services better.
 Our social media accounts include: